Dr. Elina Birmingham

 The overarching goal of my research is to better understand and support children, youth and adults on the Autism Spectrum.
 My lab leads five main programs of research: creating smart technology using artificial intelligence to support autistic children, youth and adults who experience decreased sound tolerance (sound sensitivity project); incorporating the perspectives of autistic individuals in research and supporting neurodiversity; improving the university experience of autistic SFU students through the Autism Mentorship Initiative; exploring how autistic individuals visually attend to and interpret information in their environments (eye tracking & social attention research); and examining how facial expressionproduction and interpretation may contribute to difficulties in social interactions between autistic and neurotypical individuals.
 I am joining many others in the field of Autism Spectrum Disorder (ASD) research that have started making a concerted effort to incorporate the voices of autistic individuals in the research process, as well as using identity-first language and neurodiversity perspectives.
 I work closely with SFU's Autism and Developmental Disabilities Lab towards these goals.
 In addition to autism research, I conduct basic research to understand mechanisms of attention and perception in neurotypical populations.

-My research is funded by the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC) of Canada.
+My research is funded by the Natural Sciences and Engineering Research Council (NSERC) and Kids Brain Health Network (KBHN).